Home Farm F.C.: Academy Club

 Home Farm soon established a reputation for developing schoolboys into senior international footballers.
 In 1936 when they won the Free State Minor Cup, the team included Johnny Carey.
 By 1937 Carey, together with Paddy Farrell and Kevin O'Flanagan, was one of at least three former Home Farm players who had become Irish internationals, having played for the FAI XI.
 Carey and O'Flanagan made their debut in the same game against Norway on 7 November 1937, in a qualifier for the 1938 World Cup.
-O'Flanagan even scored in the 3–3 draw.
+O'Flanagan scored in what as a 3–3 draw.
 All three would also play for the IFA XI.
-Carey went on to become a legend at Manchester United and was the first of several Home Farm graduates who established themselves at the club.
-In 1953 Liam Whelan, one of the legendary Busby Babes and among the victims of the Munich Air Disaster, made the same journey.
+Carey went on to become a regular at Manchester United and was the first of several Home Farm graduates who established themselves at the club.
+In 1953 Liam Whelan, one of the so-called 'Busby Babes' and among the victims of the Munich air disaster, made the same journey.

-During the 1960s Home Farm produced twenty full internationals including, among others, Paddy Mulligan.
+During the 1960s Home Farm produced 20 full internationals including, among others, Paddy Mulligan.
 The club's senior team also gained some minor successes.
 They won the FAI Intermediate Cup on three occasions in 1963, 1967 and 1968 and finished as runners up in 1966 and 1970.
 In 1964 they also won the Leinster Senior Cup beating Dundalk in the final.
 Meanwhile, Home Farm Under 14s under coach Joe Fitzpatrick earned a place in the Guinness Book of Records for their match winning sequence of 79 games between 1968 and 1971.